thekiwicoder0/UnityBehaviourTreeEditor/README.md

 This has the added benefit of being able to easily update the package from within your project.

+All files will be installed to `Packages/Behaviour Tree Editor`

 See https://docs.unity3d.com/Manual/upm-ui-giturl.html for Unity's official documentation on installing packages from Git using the Package Manager.

 ### Custom Package